Black-Photon/old-blog/pages/info.md

 ## My Ideal Job

 I've done many types of programming, and in general, it's a fun pasttime!
-But I have learned a few things over my experience - I'm not interested in:
+But I have learned a few things over my experience - I have a particular interest in Graphics, Networks and desktop applications, as well as fields where I can constantly learn new techniques and methods.
- - Web-Dev
- - Artificial Intelligence

-While both can be fun, the mindset I have likes logic and creating something one can enjoy seeing the output of.
-That said, I believe that my ideal job is a Graphics Programmer, as there are so many techniques behind it, I'll always be learning something new.

 ## What OS Do I Prefer